Have you been injured in an accident?

 - Trial.
 This can occur anywhere from three to five years after the lawsuit has been started.
 How long it will actually take to get to trial will depend on factors such as the complexity of the litigation and the region in which the lawsuit is brought.

 Claims can settle at any point throughout this timeline based on many factors.
-Our supportive personal injury lawyers always seek to obtain maximum compensation for our clients based on the nature of each specific personal injury case.
+Our supportive motorcycle accident lawyers always seek to obtain maximum compensation for our clients based on the nature of each specific personal injury case.

 What is the average payout for a motorcycle accident?